TheGoodlike13/liberty_or_death/README.md

 these filters would work if you already *knew* the user id or group name.
 But I never provided the LDAP registry with any of those.
-I was sort of hoping that, just like the basic registry, it would query the LDAP server, find some entries, use the "objectclass" to figure out "ah, this must be a user!" and be done.
+I was sort of hoping that, just like the basic registry, it would query the LDAP server, find some entries, use the `objectclass` to figure out "ah, this must be a user!" and be done.

 Failing that, I expected I could provide some query information for it,